|

 Training

 Only list the most important qualifications.
 If you are a graduate you do not really need to list your 'O' Levels/GCSEs, just indicate the number of 'O' levels gained.
 You may want to put this section before the Training Section.
 Unless you have just completed a degree or MBA, this section should go after work experience.
-In the case of recently completed education, if your work experience is more likely to be of interest to an employer, you should still put work experience first.
-You could perhaps mention your recent qualifications in your profile or in your cover letter.

 Additional Information